From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Methods

 \paragraph{Graphon-aware augmentation.} For each cluster $k$, the estimated graphon $\hat{W}_k$ characterizes the generative distribution of graphs in that cluster.
 We use this distribution to design a graphon-informed augmentation procedure.
 Given a graph $G_t$ with adjacency matrix $\bbA_t$ that belongs to cluster $C_t$, we randomly select a subset $E_{\text{sel}}$ of $r\%$ of all node pairs.
 For each selected pair $(i,j) \in E_{\text{sel}}$, the corresponding adjacency entry is resampled according to the probability given by the cluster’s graphon:

 where $\eta_i,\eta_j \in [0,1]$ denote the latent positions associated with nodes $i$ and $j$.
 For all pairs $(i,j)\notin E_{\text{sel}}$, we retain the original edges: $\tilde{\bbA}_t(i,j) = \bbA_t(i,j)$.
 Note that, to leverage graphons for augmentation and edge resampling, we require the latent variables of the nodes ($\eta$) in order to query the edge probabilities from the graphon.
-Since SIGL is specifically designed to estimate graphons together with the latent node positions, we adopt SIGL~\citep{sigl} for graphon estimation.
+Since SIGL~\citep{sigl} is specifically designed to estimate graphons together with the latent node positions, we adopt it for graphon estimation.
 Nevertheless, other graphon estimation methods~\citep{usvt,sas} can also be employed, as they implicitly assign latent variables by sorting nodes according to degree and using the degree as a proxy for the latent position.

 This process injects structure-aware perturbations guided by the estimated generative model.
-Unlike naive random perturbations, graphon-aware augmentation assigns edge-specific probabilities informed by the graphon, producing more faithful augmented views.
-Passing the original graph and its graphon-aware augmentation through the encoder $\mathcal{E}_\theta$ with node features $\bbX_t$ yields the corresponding representations $\bbz_t = \mathcal{E}_\theta({\bbA}_t, \bbX_t)$ and $\tilde\bbz_t = \mathcal{E}_\theta(\tilde{\bbA}_t, \bbX_t)$; see Section~\ref{ssec:gcl_prior}.
+Unlike naive random perturbations-such as edge or node dropping-commonly used in existing graph contrastive learning methods, graphon-aware augmentation assigns edge-specific probabilities informed by the graphon, producing more faithful augmented views.
+Passing the original graph and its graphon-aware augmentation through the encoder $\mathcal{E}_\theta$ with node features $\bbX_t$ yields the corresponding representations

+Moreover, prior work has established a theoretical connection between graphons and the stability of graph neural network representations.
+In particular, \citet{graphonwnn} shows that when two graphs are generated from the same underlying graphon, the distance between their GNN outputs (($\bbz_t$ and $\tilde\bbz_t$ in our setting) is bounded, with the bound depending on properties of the graphon and the graph resolutions.
+This provides a principled justification for graphon-aware augmentation: by generating augmented views according to the same underlying graphon, the resulting representations are guaranteed to remain close in the embedding space.
+In contrast, commonly used random perturbations in existing graph contrastive learning frameworks offer no such guarantee and may produce augmented graphs that deviate substantially from the anchor’s generative model.
+Consequently, conditioning augmentations on the inferred graphon leads to more meaningful positive pairs and better-aligned contrastive objectives.